Joanne T. Rainsford Discovery Center

 Open by appointment

 Horn’s Creek Church Museum is housed in a church which was founded in 1768 by the Reverend Daniel Marshall with the building dating from as early as 1784.
 It was one of the first churches in the South Carolina backcountry and grew to become one of the most influential churches in the region in the antebellum period.
 Following the decline of population in the neighborhood in the early 20th century, the church closed its doors in 1942 and the property was turned over to the Edgefield Baptist Association for safekeeping.
 In 2002 the property was conveyed to the Edgefield County Historical Society which constructed a caretaker’s cottage and completed the restoration of the church in 2018.
 Today it serves as a museum for the County’s Colonial, Revolutionary and Early National periods, as well as an event center for weddings and other social and community events.
-For photos showing weddings and social events and for information about scheduling your wedding here, please see the following page.
+To schedule your wedding or special event here, please call for information.